310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Eichi smile %}
 Oh?
-I would’ve scoffed if anyone else said that to me, but for some strange reason, I feel I can trust those words when it comes from you — Chiaki.
+I would’ve scoffed if anyone else said that to me, but for some strange reason, I can trust those words when it comes from you — Chiaki.

 Fufu.
 How nostalgic.
 Didn’t we also huddle close and speak of our dreams back when we were children in the hospital?[^10]